 - 1 ½ pounds boneless, skinless chicken breasts or thighs

 - 1 teaspoon salt

 - ½ teaspoon pepper

 - 1-2 medium jalapeno peppers, seeded and finely chopped (leave seeds in for more heat)

 - 14- ounce can light or regular coconut milk

 - 1 tablespoon cornstarch

-- Cut chicken into 1-inch pieces.
-Place in medium bowl.
-Stir together curry, 1/2 teaspoon salt, pepper and chili powder.
+- Cut chicken into 1-inch pieces and place in a medium bowl.
+Stir together curry, 1/2 teaspoon of the salt, pepper and chili powder.
 Sprinkle over chicken, tossing to coat evenly.
 Cover and chill for 1 to 2 hours.

 Recipe Source: adapted from Better Homes and Gardens

 Originally posted September 2009; updated January 2020 with new photos, recipe notes, etc.